Skip to main content

 This was a complete surprise to me, and in my mind this is a most definitely bug and not a feature.

-If you’re wondering how this could happen, it’s because the implementation attempted to parse expressions to RPN in order to evaluate them, and it’s parsing code didn’t enforce ordering correctly.
-While this is a reasonable approach, the implementation is simply incorrect.
+If you’re wondering how this could happen, it’s because the implementation attempted to parse expressions to RPN in order to evaluate them, but the parsing code didn’t properly enforce ordering.
+While this approach is reasonable, the implementation is simply incorrect.

 Overall, this was an fantastic example of something that is not easy to spot with manual review, and not something that a programmer is likely to write a unit test for.